- Purchase the complete Expat Arrivals Ireland Guide (PDF)

 Prescription medications are provided free of charge to those with a Medical Card.
 If ordinarily resident in Ireland, expats can apply for the Drugs Payment Scheme.
 The scheme puts a cap on how much residents can pay for prescription drugs with any cost above the cap covered by the government.

 Emergency services in Ireland

 Both public and private hospitals have Accident and Emergency (A&E) departments for serious emergencies.
 Expats can dial 999 or 112 for an ambulance in an emergency.
-Patients without a Medical Card or patients who have not been referred by a GP may be charged for A&E services.
+Patients without a Medical Card may be charged for A&E services.